 - The McKenzie Trading Room offers 40 PCs with Bloomberg access.
 Each PC has a dual monitor and a Bloomberg keyboard

-• Centre for Entrepreneurship
+- The Brett Centre for Entrepreneurship

-• Centre for Supply Chain Research
+- Centre for Supply Chain Research

-• Centre for Sports Business
+- Centre for Sports Business

-• Organisational and Employee Well-being
+- Centre for Organisational and Employee Wellbeing

 Study options and fees

-*This fees excludes potential research support fees also known as ‘bench fees.
+The fees stated in the table above exclude potential research support fees also known as ‘bench fees’.
 You will be notified of any fee which may apply in your offer letter.

-^ Self funded full time international students studying a lab based programme will receive a £2,000 reduction in their fees for the first year only.
+^ Self-funded, full-time international students studying a PhD programme classified as Band A will receive a £2,000 reduction in their fees for the first year only.